 Get TSA PreCheck or Global Entry with these cards

-You can receive an up to $100 statement credit for TSA PreCheck or Global Entry (which comes with TSA PreCheck) on the following cards, including these (with their renewal timeframes listed):
+You can receive an up to $100 statement credit for TSA PreCheck or Global Entry (which comes with TSA PreCheck) on cards like:

-- Chase Sapphire Reserve – Every four years
+- Chase Sapphire Reserve – New credit every four years

-- United℠ Explorer Card – Every four years
+- United℠ Explorer Card – New credit every four years

-- Marriott Bonvoy Brilliant™ American Express® Card – Every four years for Global Entry or four and a half years for TSA PreCheck ($450 annual fee; see rates & fees)
+- Marriott Bonvoy Brilliant™ American Express® Card – New credit every four years for Global Entry or four and a half years for TSA PreCheck ($450 annual fee; see rates & fees)

-- Southwest Rapid Rewards® Performance Business Credit Card – Every four years
+- Southwest Rapid Rewards® Performance Business Credit Card – New credit every four years

 The cost of a five-year membership for TSA PreCheck is $85 while Global Entry (which comes with TSA PreCheck) costs $100.
 Any credit card that offers a trusted traveler program statement benefit will cover the cost of one of these programs up to $100.